rvounik/frontend2/README.md

     value: localStorageMock
 });`

-and its configuration option from package.json:
+and its configuration option in package.json:

 `jest: {
     "setupFiles": [